-The project examines the interplay between apartment design policy, design outcomes, and residents’ health and wellbeing outcomes in Perth, Melbourne and Sydney.
+The High Life project examines the interplay between apartment design policy, the design and location of apartment building, and residents’ health and wellbeing outcomes in Perth, Melbourne and Sydney.

 Australia’s urban landscape has seen a shift towards apartment construction, with apartments now accounting for a third of all new residential building approvals in Australia.
 This construction boom has given rise to concerns about the quality, amenity and future versatility of apartment stock, with reports of micro apartments, windowless rooms and poor access to sunlight and air.
 Which raises the question – are apartment residents in Australia really living the high life?

 Apartment design guidance differs across Australia in its detail, the specificity of requirements, and regulatory basis, with many states providing limited guidance.
 Could these policies influence the quality of the housing provided, and the health and wellbeing of residents?
 The HIGH LIFE Study has been set up to test whether specific apartment design features, and ‘the dose’ of these features, could impact residents’ health and wellbeing.
 It aims to provide the policy-specific health evidence needed to help create healthy higher density environments for future generations of apartment dwellers.